aws-samples/cfn101-workshop/workshop/content/basics/templates/outputs/_index.md

 ---
-title: 'Lab 05: Outputs'
+title: 'Outputs'
 date: 2019-11-05T09:25:05Z
-weight: 400
+weight: 700
 ---

 ### Overview

-In this lab you will learn about **[Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)**. _Outputs_ enable you to get access to information about resources within a stack.
+In this lab you will learn about **[Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)**.
+_Outputs_ enable you to get access to information about resources within a stack.
 For example, you can output an EC2 instance's Public DNS name once it is created.

 Furthermore, output values can be imported into other stacks.
 These are known as cross-stack references.